 Cedarwood brings people together.
 It inspires feelings of belonging and helps us to become aware of the support networks that are already a part of our life.
 This woodsy oil can be applied to the arms, legs and feet with a few drops of carrier oil (see above).
 It’s also perfect for diffusing, or simply rubbing a drop between the palms and inhaling.

 In kundalini we greet each other with the phrase Sat Nam.
 This mantra is loosely translated to I am Truth or Truth is My name.
 It is a reminder that everything is within us, that our value is infinite, that we are divine.
 Frankincense is a perfect oil for kundalini as it supports us in living our truth and letting go of lower vibration thoughts.
 It helps us to connect with divine love and enhances meditation.
 It helps to reveal our truth and supports us in connecting with our Self.
-This oil can be applied to the crown, the forehead and behind the ears.
-You can also place a few drops in your hand, rub and inhale.
-In the morning before a yoga practice, to apply a drop to my forehead and inhale the aroma will enhance experience.
-Thank you to The Dharma Temple for the content.
+In the morning before a yoga practice, to apply a few drops into a diffuser , inhale and the aroma will enhance experience and atmosphere.

 Through the practice of yoga we move our bodies, vibrate mantra, open our voices and meditate so as to create a more easeful flow of kundalini energy through the spine.
 The practice helps us to remove blocks and stagnation, which is where Clary Sage can be a great support.
 This oil assists with spiritual clarity, intuition and opening creative channels.
 It can be used to assist in connecting with the spiritual world and to visualise new possibilities.
 Clary Sage can be applied to the brow point, behind the ears or diffused.
 The favourite ways to use this oil is in the bath with Himalayan or epsom salts.
 Experimenting with the many oils available is a wonderful way to deepen our practice and become the alchemist of our personal experience.
 Exploring new and different ways to connect with our physical, emotional and energetic bodies can be fun and enjoyable.
 Thank you to Dharma Temple for this resource.